soma896/somu/README.md

 # somu
-This is my frist Git Repository
+This is my frist Git Repository.
+Author-Soma sekhar